Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Results and Discussion

-We now evaluate the accuracy and performance of the proposed R-ChFSI method for solving the aforementioned Hermitian definite generalised eigenvalue problems arising in DFT by replacing \cref{alg:chebFilt} in \cref{alg:ChFSI} by \cref{alg:RChFSiGhep}, We implement the proposed R-ChFSI in the open-source code DFT-FE\footnote{https://github.com/dftfeDevelopers/dftfe}, a massively parallel finite-element code written in C++ for first principles based materials modelling using Kohn-Sham density functional theory (DFT).
+We now evaluate the accuracy and performance of the proposed R-ChFSI method for solving the aforementioned Hermitian definite generalized eigenvalue problems arising in DFT by replacing \cref{alg:chebFilt} in \cref{alg:ChFSI} by \cref{alg:RChFSiGhep}. {\cblue We note that the DFT-FE code already employs several mixed-precision strategies within the eigensolver---for example, mixed-precision in the Rayleigh--Ritz projection and the Gram--Schmidt orthogonalization.
+Our R-ChFSI modifications are complementary, as they target the \emph{filtering step} (sparse matrix--multi-vector products in the Chebyshev recurrence), which is the dominant cost for the problem sizes of interest and was previously performed entirely in FP64.
+The mixed-precision strategies already present in DFT-FE therefore remain active and unaffected, while R-ChFSI unlocks additional savings in the computationally most expensive part of the eigensolver.\cn} We implement the proposed R-ChFSI in the open-source code DFT-FE\footnote{https://github.com/dftfeDevelopers/dftfe}, a massively parallel finite-element code written in C++ for first principles based materials modeling using Kohn-Sham density functional theory (DFT).
 To this end, we consider a set of three benchmark material systems employing periodic boundary conditions, with the sparse matrix dimensions 1.728 million, 2.567 million, 85.766 million seeking 3000, 7000 and 13500 eigenpairs, respectively.
-These details are summarised in \cref{tab:problemSizes}.
-The three benchmark systems are chosen to be representative of a wide range of typical finite-element discretised DFT problems, considering the following factors: (a) differing spectral gap between wanted and unwanted eigenpsectrum, (b) differing number of target eigenpairs, and (c) both Gamma-point (real symmetric) and k-point (complex Hermitian) matrices.
+These details are summarized in \cref{tab:problemSizes}.
+The three benchmark systems are chosen to be representative of a wide range of typical finite-element discretized DFT problems, considering the following factors: (a) differing spectral gap between wanted and unwanted {\cblue eigenspectrum\cn}, (b) differing number of target eigenpairs, and (c) both Gamma-point (real symmetric) and k-point (complex Hermitian) matrices.
 These distinctions matter for filtering-based eigensolvers.
 Systems with a small or zero spectral gap between wanted and unwanted spectra require higher amplification of the desired eigenspectrum and hence higher polynomial degree to separate near-degenerate states, while systems with a larger gap allow for lower polynomial degree and converge faster.
 Similarly, targeting a larger number of eigenvectors increases the cost of the Rayleigh-Ritz step (as the Rayleigh-Ritz step scales cubically, compared to the quadratic scaling of the filtering step) and alters the balance of where runtime is spent.
 Finally, k-point sampling of the Brillouin zone in DFT produces complex Hermitian matrices and different communication/compute patterns compared to Gamma-point runs, demonstrating that both cases ensure the conclusions apply to the typical varieties of DFT calculations encountered in practice.